flenniken/collections/developer.md

 ## Login-flow Script

-You use login-flow script to manually step through and debug and test the website login process and decode tokens.
+You use login-flow script to manually step through the login process for debugging and testing.
+You can view decoded tokens.

 ~~~
 # docker container